NicotheMcCoy/ChordCrawler/README.md

-# TuneTracer
+# ChordCrawler

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-**TuneTracer** provides a set of tools to scrape chord progressions from the Ultimate Guitar website, transpose them to the key of C Major, and convert them to Roman numeral notation.
+**ChordCrawler** provides a set of tools to scrape chord progressions from the Ultimate Guitar website, transpose them to the key of C Major, and convert them to Roman numeral notation.
 This scraper uses the Spotify API to pull popular tracks and their key information, Selenium for web automation, and BeautifulSoup for HTML parsing.

 ## Features